MicrosoftDocs/bot-docs/articles/azure-bot-service-quickstart.md

 > [!NOTE]
-> A bot on a consumption plan automatically deploys each time you modify a source file in the online editor.
+> A bot on a Consumption plan automatically deploys each time you modify a source file in the online editor.

 ## Next steps